-This website presents an analysis and strategy that are intended to help humankind survive the ecological crisis and to preserve nature to the maximum possible extent.
+On this website I present an analysis of the ecological crisis, a proposal for humankind's rational response, and a strategy for implementing this response.
+My aims are to help our species survive the crisis and to preserve nature to the maximum possible extent.
+I am particularly concerned about the global young, who face intense suffering and horrific mortality as the crisis unfolds.
 My specific objectives are:

-- To establish that only revolutionary change can achieve these ends.
-Although governments are society's nominal leaders, they lack the political power to make the fundamental changes required for the rational crisis response.
-Such changes will be possible only if society's true leaders - those who control the economy - are replaced by a sustainable group.
+- To establish that revolutionary change is required to achieve these ends.
+Although governments are society's nominal leaders, they lack political power and cannot make the fundamental changes required for effective solutions.
+Such changes will be possible only if society's true leaders - those who own and control the economy - are replaced by a sustainable group.
+See my book, Youth Ecological Revolution, for details.

 - To refute the lies and deceptions that have allowed these leaders to persist in their obscene inaction for over half a century.
-My main target is the IPCC, which misleads the concerned by acknowledging the greenhouse gas problems but rejecting any solutions that threaten capitalism or growth.
+My main target is the IPCC, which misleads the concerned by acknowledging the greenhouse gas problems but then rejecting any solutions that threaten capitalism or growth.
+The above book addresses these falsehoods as well.

 Who am I?